cedar-book/dev.bitshares.works-ts/core/installation/README.md

 ## Getting Started

+#### Table of Contents:
+- Installation and Build
+- Next Steps Guide

 > See [System Requirements](../nodes_full_witness/full_nodes.md#system-requirements) if you are interested to run a node (updated: 2018-07-02).

 BitShares Core is the BitShares blockchain implementation and command-line interface.
 The web wallet is [BitShares UI](https://github.com/bitshares/bitshares-ui).